Internal Parasites in Cats

 If a growing kitten is infected with a large number of roundworms, the worms can stunt the kitten's growth, cause serious digestive upset, and result in excessive gas formation.
 These kittens often have a characteristic 'pot-bellied' appearance.

 Roundworms are free-living in the intestines.
-Roundworms do not require an intermediate host to spread from cat to cat, but can be transmitted by ingesting the eggs that are passed in the feces of an infected cat.
+They do not require an intermediate host to spread from cat to cat but can be transmitted by ingesting the eggs passed in the feces of an infected cat.

 Hookworms

 Hookworms are one of the most significant intestinal parasites of the cat.
-The hookworm is approximately ½ to 1" (1-2 cm) long.
-It attaches to the lining of the small intestine, where it feeds on blood.
-As a result of blood-sucking, hookworms can cause severe anemia in infected cats.
+The hookworm is approximately ½” to 1" (1-2 cm) long.
+It attaches to the small intestine lining, where it feeds on blood.
+As a result, hookworms can cause severe anemia in infected cats.
 The infective larvae can enter the host either by mouth or through the skin, particularly the feet.
 Eczema and secondary bacterial infection can occur due to irritation as they burrow through the skin.

 Tapeworms